Taiko2k/Tauon/README.md

   - Lyrics display with support for fetching lyrics from LyricWiki
   - Save and load playlists in the XSPF file format
   - Open Icecast/Shoutcast streams from URL.
 Record streams with automatic tagging and splitting
-  - Outbound radio streaming to Icecast.
+  - Outbound radio broadcasting.
 Streams playlist in background without affecting local playback.

 ### Screenshot :star2: